Mobile Search Menu

 5. Extending the life of your roses

 Whether you have a prepared arrangement or box of flowers that you arranged yourself, you want your flowers to last as long as possible.
-Here are five rose care tips to make your beautiful blooms live longer.
+Here are three rose care tips to make your beautiful blooms live as long as possible:

 1. Recut the stems one at a time, taking 1 to 2 inches off each.
 Be sure to cut them at an angle with sharp scissors or clippers so you don't crush the ends, and cut off any leaves that will sit below the water line in the vase.